guru9/jollyJet/docs/analysis/project-analysis.md

 - 📄 **[Shared Constants Analysis](./products/step4.1-constants.md)** - Comprehensive analysis of the shared constants and configuration for the Product Module
 - 📄 **[CreateProductUseCase Analysis](./products/step4.2-create-product-usecase.md)** - Comprehensive analysis of the CreateProductUseCase implementation and type safety fix
 - 📄 **[GetProductUseCase Analysis](./products/step4.2-get-product-usecase.md)** - Comprehensive analysis of the GetProductUseCase implementation and its role in product retrieval
+- 📄 **[List Products Use Case Analysis](./products/step4.2-list-product-usecase.md)** - Comprehensive analysis of the ListProductsUseCase implementation and its advanced filtering capabilities

 **TestCase Documentation:**